tuliodapper/data-fusion-modeling/README.md

 # data-fusion-modeling
-Mobile robot designed for a Micromouse competition in UWE-Bristol.
+Assignment for the Data Fusion and Modeling course in UFRGS.